KungAlex/rest-mqtt-proxy/README.rst

 Docker-Compose
 --------------

-For an Base integration test there is docker-compose script that starts all Services like Mosquitto and InfluxDB as Docker on your localhost.
+For an base integration test there is a docker-compose script that starts all Services like Mosquitto and InfluxDB as Docker on your localhost.

 .. code-block:: bash